Alexander-556/PowerShellScripts/Docs/Intro/CoreElements_Intro.md

 You are ready to move on and start using the tools in this project.
 Don’t worry if you are still new - each tool comes with step-by-step setup guides to help you get started.
 You can use the following link to head back to the README.

 👉 [Tools Overview section](../../README.md#tools-overview)

+---

+## Feedbacks

+If you found something confusing, unclear, or even just a bit off, feel free to [open an issue](https://github.com/Alexander-556/PowerShellScripts/issues/new).
+Whether it's a small question or a big suggestion, your feedback helps me improve these articles for everyone.
+And I’m still learning too, and I really appreciate every opportunity to make things better.